etsauer/casl-ansible/images/installer-openstack/README.md

       -v $HOME/.config/openstack/:/opt/app-root/src/.config/openstack/ \
       -e INVENTORY_DIR=/tmp/src/casl-ansible/inventory/sample.casl.example.com.d/inventory/ \
       -e PLAYBOOK_FILE=/tmp/src/casl-ansible/playbooks/openshift/end-to-end.yml \
-      -e OPTS="-v" -t \
+      -e OPTS="-v openstack_ssh_public_key=my-public-key" -t \
       redhatcop/installer-openstack
 ```

-### OpenStack Configuration Files
+NOTE: The above commands expects the following inputs:
+* Your ssh key to be mounted in the container at `/opt/app-root/src/.ssh/id_rsa`

-The above commands expect you to have an link:https://docs.openstack.org/user-guide/common/cli-set-environment-variables-using-openstack-rc.html[OpenStack RC file] at `~/.config/openstack/openrc.sh`.
+* An link:https://docs.openstack.org/user-guide/common/cli-set-environment-variables-using-openstack-rc.html[OpenStack RC file] to be mounted at `/opt/app-root/src/.config/openstack/opensh.rc`.

-### Repository Content & Scripts

-The above commands expect your ansible inventories and playbooks repos to live at `~/src`.
-If it lives elsewhere you'll need to update those file paths, either in the command, or in `docker-compose.yml`.
+* Your ansible inventories and playbooks repos to live within the same directory, mounted at `/tmp/src`

-### SSH Keys

-The above commands expect to mount the ssh keys needed to authenticate to openstack servers from ~/.ssh.
-If they live elsewhere, you'll need to update those paths in the command or in `docker-compose.yml`.

-## Building
+## Building the Image

-The image can be built with the following command:
+This image is built and published to docker.io, so there's no reason to build it if you're just wanting to use the latest stable version.
+However, if you need to build it for development reasons, here's how:

 ```
-cd ./docker/control-host-openstack
+cd ./casl-ansible
-docker build -t redhatcop/control-host-openstack .
+docker build -f images/installer-openstack/Dockerfile -t redhatcop/installer-openstack .
 ```

 ## Troubleshooting